History of Tennessee: Early Spanish and French exploration

 As of the 17th century, Tennessee was the middle ground for several different native peoples.
 Along the Mississippi River was the Chickasaw & Choctaw peoples, and inland of them were the Coushatta—all three were part of the Muskogean language family.
 Before European contact, they were supposedly all a loose collection of Mississippian culture city-states with their own leaders, but upon contact with Europeans, they merged into larger nations, spread out and adopted a European lifestyle, earning many of them the title of the "Civilized Tribes."
 During the height of the Mississippians, hundreds of walled cities extended throughout the American south from Louisiana to the east coast, up the Mississippi into Wisconsin & a few fringe cities along larger rivers on the Great Plains.
 They had complex society & agriculture.
 They did not build with stone, but made plenty of examples of sculpture work in clay, stone & copper.
 Most of what remains of these cities, however, are large, pyramidal, earthen hills (upon which chiefs & upper-classmen would build their homes) and artful burial mounds.
 These people did not develop the Mississippian culture, however, but adopted it from the Caddo people west of the Mississippi River.

 To the east were the Yuchi & Iroquoian Cherokee, divided along the Tennessee River.
 In the north-central region of the state were the Algonquian Cisca.
 They later moved northeast and merged with the Shawnee, but were briefly replaced with a second native nation known as the Maumee, or Mascouten which were driven south during the Beaver Wars (1640-1680) from southern Michigan.
 They later merged with the Miami of Indiana & were, once again, replaced by the Shawnee.
 The Shawnee controlled most of the Ohio River Region until the Shawnee Wars (1811-1813).

-In 1673, English der Abraham Wood sent an expedition led by James Needham and Gabriel Arthur from Fort Henry in the Colony of Virginia into Overhill Cherokee territory in modern-day northeastern Tennessee.
-Needham was killed during the expedition and Arthur was taken prisoner for more than a year.
+In 1673, English trader Abraham Wood sent an expedition led by James Needham and Gabriel Arthur from Fort Henry in the Colony of Virginia into Overhill Cherokee territory in modern-day northeastern Tennessee.
+Needham was killed during the expedition, and Arthur was taken prisoner for more than a year.
 That same year, a French expedition led by missionary Jacques Marquette and trader Louis Jolliet explored the Mississippi River and became the first Europeans to map the Mississippi Valley.